surveysolutions/docs/content/faq/server-requirements/index.md

 Server requirements are periodically revised.
 The characteristics below are outlined for a survey of no more than 100,000 interviews.
-[Contact support](https://mysurvey.solutions/ContactUs) for a consultation if:
+You may need a more powerful server if:

 - your survey is larger, or
 - you plan to host several surveys, or